Taos E-Bike Tour

 -

-At high elevations and in a dry climate, proper hydration, warm breathable layers, and sun protection is a necessity.
-New Mexico weather can also change without much notice.
+At high elevations and in a dry climate, staying hydrated, wearing warm, breathable layers, and using sun protection are essential.
+Weather in New Mexico can also shift quickly, so be prepared for sudden changes.

 -